"Starlight In The East"

 LEVEN NA DE DOOD 1983 O

-Alternate title in Dutch Amsterdam dialect for DEATH IS NOT THE END, recorded in 1983 for the "Infidels" sessions, but not released until 1988 on "Down In The Groove".
-Hans Seegers says: "This is a free translation in Dutch of DEATH IS NOT THE END, namely "Life After Death", not in pure Dutch but in a dialect.
-This song was some years ago very famous in Holland performed by a cabaret performer called Freek de Jonge, and is available on CD."
-Thanks to Jack from Canada, Hans Seegers and Tim Dunn for information
+Alternate Dutch title for DEATH IS NOT THE END, recorded in 1983 for the "Infidels" sessions, but not released until 1988 on "Down In The Groove".
+Hans Seegers says: "This is a free translation in Dutch of DEATH IS NOT THE END as "LIFE AFTER DEATH".
+This song was very famous in Holland some years ago performed by a cabaret performer called Freek de Jonge, and is available on CD."
+Thanks to Jack from Canada, Hans Seegers, Tim Dunn and Hilda Fernhout for information

 L'Homme Orchestre (Barclay 70.854, France, 1965), EP on which Hugues Aufray first sang his French translation of MR. TAMBOURINE MAN, scan by David Plentus